Success is a journey

 • Family consultations

-• Coaching for teachers who are on challenging evaluations (unsatisfactory and/or basic, with goal of improvement and satisfactory evaluation)
+• Coaching for teachers who are on challenging evaluations (with goal of improvement and satisfactory evaluation)

 • Evaluation support for principals who have teachers on challenging evaluations, to include plans of improvement and probation protocols (includes support from consultant/credentialed principal)